 In June of 1938, Action Comics #1 was released, featuring a new type of comic book character archetype, the superhero.
 There on the cover, holding a car over his head, was none other than the Man of Steel himself—Superman.

 This DC character changed everything.

-American teens went crazy for this exciting new superhero genre and story character.
+American teens went crazy for this exciting new superhero genre and story character, being drawn in by the action and real life feel of the comic.
+The introduction of Superman's daily life as Clark Kent and his love interest Lois Lane captured the hearts of many.
 Issues flew off the shelf.
 Practically overnight, Superman and Action Comics became a sales sensation.
 This surge in interest for the superhero genre was what inspired other superhero comic book companies to emerge, such as Marvel, which, ‘til today, sparks debate between whether Marvel or DC Comics is better.

 Although many may have forgotten this today, the Adventure Comics series went on to become one of the longest and most successful runnings in DC history.
 Its final issue (#503) was published in 1983.

 The team at Detective Comics Inc sought to capitalize on the genre’s success by adding more superheroes to the stable.

 This led artist Bob Kane and writer Bill Finger to envision a comic book character who was a ruthless vigilante with no superpowers—just a lot of money, fighting ability, personal trauma, and detective skills.
 In issue #27 of Detective Comics: The Case of the Chemical Syndicate, they introduced Bruce Wayne, AKA “The Bat-Man.”